AndrMoura/Ai-Interviewer/README.md

 npm start
 ```
 To quickly test the app, login as admin (username: adminuser, password: adminpassword) and start a new interview. 🚀
-By default, the app uses the `gpt-4o-mini`.
-Check the `backend/constants.py` file to change the model.